Esperanza Gomez Jelalian

 Before joining the Chamber, Jelalian worked with the late Rep. Charlie Wilson (D-TX) in the government relations firms of Wilson Associates and Hooper Owen & Winburn, representing the government of Pakistan and a number of companies before the U.S. Congress and the executive branch on a range of issues.
 These included foreign policy, defense appropriations, U.S. foreign assistance, sanctions, and international trade.

-Earlier, she held positions with the Republican National Committee, former Sen. Bob Dole’s (R-KS) Better America Foundation, and American International Group (AIG).
+Earlier, she held positions with the Republican National Committee, the late Sen. Bob Dole’s (R-KS) Better America Foundation, and American International Group (AIG).
 She serves as a member of the Executive Committee of the U.S.-Pakistan Women’s Council.
 Jelalian has an M.A. in international commerce and policy and a B.A. in international studies from George Mason University in Virginia.
 She also has a certificate in executive leadership from Georgetown University’s McDonough School of Business.
 Jelalian resides in Vienna, Virginia, with her husband and two children.